China is investigating foreign chipmakers

 The White House has said it will impose tariffs on about $50 billion worth of Chinese goods following an investigation into the country's handling of technology transfers and intellectual property.

--- Sherisse Pham contributed reporting.
+-- Yoonjung Seo, Sherisse Pham, Serenitie Wang and Steven Jiang contributed reporting.